 - Mathematics: Analysis and Approaches (AA)

 - Mathematics: Applications and Interpretations (AI)

 Group 6: Arts

 Please read our Diploma Programme Handbook for more details regarding each subject.

 If you are considering applying to the IB Diploma Programme and would like to learn more about the programme and our school, you are very welcome to visit our high school for a day.
-Read more about our taster days here.
+Read more about our 'ISHxperience days' here.

 The IB Core

 In addition to the six chosen subjects, three core elements: the Extended Essay, Theory of Knowledge and Creativity, Activity, Service – are compulsory and central to the philosophy of the IB programme.
 Theory of Knowledge (TOK) is a course that links the academic subject areas as well as transcending them and provides an opportunity for students to reflect on the nature of knowledge.
 The extended essay (EE) is a 4000-word essay that provides the valuable experience of completing a research paper.
 Creativity, Activity, Service (CAS) is a programme that involves students in a range of activities alongside their academic studies.

 Students receive grades ranging from 7 (highest) to 1 (lowest) for each subject.
 The award of the IB Diploma requires a minimum total of 24 points and the successful completion of the three core elements.
 Bonus points are added for the EE and TOK requirements if both are completed satisfactorily.
 The highest possible total score is 45 points.